Hey friends!

-Ube Coconut Basque - Sweet (but not too sweet) and delicate Filipino Ube (purple sweet potato) infused in a rich coconut cream to make a smooth and creamy basque cheesecake.
+Ube Coconut Basque Cheesecake - Sweet (but not too sweet) and delicate Filipino Ube (purple yam) infused in a rich coconut cream to make a smooth and creamy basque cheesecake.

 • 1.